MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 lead to loss of changes.

-To get started with Oracle's ATOM feeds, reference the [Oracle documentation](https://docs.oracle.com/en/cloud/saas/human-resources/23d/farws/Working_with_Atom.html) and guidance.
+To get started with Oracle's ATOM feeds, reference the [Oracle documentation](https://docs.oracle.com/en/cloud/saas/human-resources/23d/farws/Working_with_Atom.html) and [tutorial](https://docs.oracle.com/en/applications/fusion-apps/fusion-human-capital-management/hcmintegration/index.html#background).
 We recommend subscribing to the [Employee workspace](https://docs.oracle.com/en/cloud/saas/human-resources/24a/farws/Employee_Atom_Feeds.html) and applying these Atom Feed collections: newhire, empassignment, empupdate, termination, cancelworkrelship, and workrelshipupdate.
-You can also review the [Workstructures](https://docs.oracle.com/en/cloud/saas/human-resources/24a/farws/Workstructures_Atom_Feeds.html) workspace and can include it if you want to handle scenarios such as organization name changes and job name changes.

-Once you've configured ATOM feeds in your HCM tenant, you'll need to create a custom module that reads the output of the ATOM feed API and sends the data to Microsoft Entra ID using the Inbound Provisioning API.
+Once you've configured ATOM feeds in your HCM tenant, you'll need to create a custom module that reads the output of the ATOM feed API and sends the data to Microsoft Entra ID in a SCIM payload format using the Inbound Provisioning API.

 The logic in the custom module is responsible for handling the following
 scenarios: